Mont Blanc

 Scale and prep all the ingredients.

-You will need a small pot with a lid, a food processor with the blade attachment and a piping bag with a small simple tip.
+You will need a small pot with a lid, a food processor with a blade attachment, and a piping bag with a small, simple tip.

-In a small pot, over medium heat, mix the chestnuts, with water and sugar then bring to a boil.
+In a small pot, over medium heat, mix the chestnuts with water and sugar, then bring to a boil.
 Cover and lower the heat to medium-low and let it simmer for 30 minutes at least.
-They should become super soft and brake into small pieces.
+They should become super soft and break into small pieces.
 Add a little bit of water if the pot dries out before reaching the right consistency.
 You are not making a soup,… but keep a little amount of water to help with the cooking.)

 Melt the chocolate and set aside.

-Transfer the pot content (chestnuts + liquids) to the bowl a food processor.
-Add the cream and melted chocolate and mix until the chestnut puree become homogeneous and soft paste consistency.
-If you need to soften it a little bit more, you can incorporate 1 or 2 additional tablespoons of heavy cream…
+Transfer the pot contents (chestnuts + liquids) to the bowl of a food processor.
+Add the cream and melted chocolate and mix until the chestnut purée becomes homogeneous with a soft paste consistency.
+If you need to soften it a bit more, you can incorporate 1 or 2 additional tablespoons of heavy cream…

-Let the puree cool down then fill a piping bag with this chestnut-chocolate mixture.
+Let the purée cool down, and then fill a piping bag with this chestnut-chocolate mixture.

 Building the MONT BLANC

-In individual bowlS (or serving dish of your choice), start with a layer of meringues, top that with two generous dollops of creme Chantilly.
-Follow with another layer of meringues, chestnut puree and a dollop of Chantilly.
+In individual bowls (or serving dish of your choice), start with a layer of meringues and top that with two generous dollops of creme Chantilly.
+Follow with another layer of meringues, chestnut purée, and a dollop of Chantilly.
 Finish with a large and copious swirl of chestnut puree and a tiny meringue!

 *I use steamed “Marrons Entiers” that I buy in jars; Clement Faugier.
 You can find them at Williams-Sonoma.
 This is not an ad, I just love that product.)